seanrmeyer/wearables_platform/README.md

 # wearables_platform

-This repo is the configuration for building an API using FastAPI, Docker, and Postgres.
+This repo is the configuration for building a Wearables Data Sharing Platform using FastAPI, Docker, and Postgres.